 - HDFC being a recognized brand is expected to attract the required talent to grow at a fast pace

-- HDFC group companies (HDFC Limited, HDFC Bank Limited) have been accorded good valuations by markets in terms of both price to equity ratio (PE ratio) and price to book value ratio (PB ratio).
+- HDFC group companies (HDFC Limited, HDFC Bank Limited) have been accorded good valuations by markets in terms of both the price to equity ratio (PE ratio) and the price to book value ratio (PB ratio).
 This gives the confidence that if HDFC Standard Life Insurance Company Limited repeats the performance of its group companies, then the market might be willing to assign the same level of valuation parameters to it as well.

 - and many more reasons, including that HDFC Standard Life Insurance Company Limited, would come with an IPO later where stocks would be sold at an even higher price.
 We leave such other reasons for discussion for some other day.

 I found that this proposition is no different than any other listed stock, which is currently trading at sky-high valuations of PE ratio of >50x.
 In all these cases, an investor is presented with an established brand, which is mostly a market leader having a huge untapped market potential for continued future growth.
 There are many examples of such stocks like Page Industries Limited, Eicher Motors Limited, Just Dial Limited (which until recently, used to trade at PE ratio of >75).

 Therefore, the current article is equally relevant for stocks both in public and private markets, which are trading at high valuations.